workbooks/client_lib/php/README.markdown

 ## Requirements

 This binding uses CURL and JSON PHP extensions.
-It should work on PHP 5.2 or later; it has been tested using PHP 5.2.4 on Ubuntu 8.04 and PHP 5.3.2 on Mac OS X 10.6.4.
+It should work on PHP 5.2 or later; it has been tested using PHP 5.2.4 on Ubuntu 8.04 and PHP 5.3.2 on Mac OS X 10.6.4 and Ubuntu 10.04.

 ## License